 At Via Vitae Chiropractic, we use upper cervical techniques to specifically target the atlas and restore it to proper alignment with precision.
 For some of our migraine patients, this has resulted in tremendous benefits.
 Take, for example, Kaitlin, who suffered from migraines her entire life.
 Upper cervical chiropractic care provided such significant benefits that Kaitlin no longer needs medication for her migraines.
 And the care is so gentle that she has been able to continue getting adjustments while pregnant.

 If you suffer from migraines in the Williamsburg area, then we encourage you to give us a call at 757-208-7108 to schedule a consultation, or get in touch with us by submitting our online contact form.
-You may find that upper cervical chiropractic is the gentle and affordable care you have been searching for.
+You may find that upper cervical chiropractic is the gentle and affordable way to oobtain Williamsburg, VA migraine relief.
 Start your journey down the path to improved health and wellness today!